 In 2014, Deloitte Consulting launched a new health care division called ConvergeHEALTH, headquartered in Newton, Mass, which works closely with the Deloitte Health Informatics unit located in the DC office.
 This area of Deloitte has been growing rapidly, generating demand for 200 new jobs every year. in fact, Deloitte has invested a total of $150M in its health care business, including ConvergeHealth.

 Deloitte also has a Federal practice in the DC Area – the office is located at 1919 N. Lynn Street in Arlington.
-The Federal practice is a huge differentiator – a true consulting firm (that even uses case interviews that are strategic in nature), the Deloitte Federal practice is arguably the most distinguished government consulting firm in the world.
-Focused on transformational projects for government agencies that include a focus on efficiency through digitization and enhanced customer service, the Federal practice will be busy for many years to come.
+The Federal practice is a huge differentiator – a true consulting firm (that even uses case interviews that are strategic in nature).
+The Deloitte Federal practice is arguably the most distinguished government consulting firm in the world.
+This arm of the practice is focused on transformational projects for government agencies.
+These include a focus on efficiency through digitization and enhanced customer service.
+We believe the Federal practice will be busy for many years to come.
+Deloitte lands at a solid #6 on our list of top consulting firms in Washington DC for this reason.

 Like many other firms, Deloitte offers two sabbatical programs: a one-month unpaid leave that you can take at any time for any reason, and a three to six-month paid sabbatical to pursue personal growth.

-7. KPMG Consulting: Located at 1801 K Street, KPMG operates from the Tysons corner area to better serve their clients in Northern Virginia.
+KPMG is located at 1801 K Street.
+KPMG operates from the Tysons corner area to better serve their clients in Northern Virginia.
 This office is less than eight blocks from the White House, and consists of approximately 145 partners and nearly 1,600 professional and administrative staff members.
 Most clients are a great mix of Fortune 500 companies, independent colleges and state university systems, elite high-tech firms, and international financial institutions.
+KPMG is squarely in their strength here, which puts them at #7 on our list of top consulting firms in Washington DC.

 KPMG’s DC office performs audit, tax, and advisory services for federal, state and local government agencies.
 KPMG’s Advisory unit offers services in management consulting, risk consulting, deal advisory and strategy.
 But the government audit practice is the largest practice in the area.
 Founded in 1959, the Washington National Tax Practice (WNTP), a fundamental element of KPMG’s tax resources, is based out of the DC office.
 In fact, the WNTP is one of the largest, most experienced, and technically diverse tax knowledge centers in the world.
 There are 170 professionals in this practice that cater to local, state, national and international taxation, and some of these 170 professionals are the nation’s leading tax authorities.
 The DC office offers professionals a rotation option, wherein they can opt for more than 6 months outside their respective practice areas or transfer to an international office.
 Some of the most popular rotations at the Washington DC office include: Tax rotations for Audit professionals (or vice versa) and assignments abroad to KPMG offices in the United Kingdom, Australia, France, Russia, and Germany.